18 Oct Lived By Love

 It’s hard to sustain a feeling of knowing the nature of everything.
 The brain evolved to keep our ancestors afraid to keep them alive.
 But if you look, and look again, you can see directly that right now, and in every now you’re alive, you’re cradled by the world and the mind like a child carried to bed by her mother.
 This cradling is a kind of love, and when you trust it enough to soften and fall back into it, there’s an untangling of the knots of fear and separation.
 Then comes both an undoing of the craving that drives suffering and harm and a freeing and fueling love living through you and as you out into the world.

 Imagine a single day in which you were often – not continuously, not perfectly – lived by love.
 When I try this myself, the events of the day don’t change much – but my experience of them, and their effects, improve dramatically.
 Consider this as a practice for a day, a week – or the year altogether.

 More widely, imagine a world in which many people, enough people – known and unknown, the low and the mighty – were lived by love.
 As our world teeters on the edge of a sword – and could tip either into realistic prosperity, justice, and peace or into growing resource wars, despotism, or fundamentalism – it seems to me that it’s not just possible for a critical mass of human hearts to be lived by love.
 It’s necessary.

-The essence of this practice is a yielding into all that lives you.
+The essence of this practice is yielding to all that lives you.
 This is a paradigm shift from the typical top-down, subtly contracted, moving-out-from-a-unified-center-of-view-and-action way of operating . . . to a relaxed receptive abiding, feeling supported by the ocean of causes creating each momentary wave of awareness.
 Then on this basis, there is an encouraging of love in all its forms to flow through you.
 The suggestions that follow are different ways to do this, and you can also find your own.